Dementia Care Home

 What the evidence base says

-Against the DCC Good Practice in Dementia Care standards, this home’s evidence aligns most strongly on Dalemead specialises in dementia care, supporting residents through the progression of their condition..
-Gaps or open questions remain on The team here works to preserve dignity and personal identity as dementia advances.
-They focus on maintaining familiar routines and enabling residents to engage socially when they're able. — areas worth probing directly during a visit.
+Dalemead specialises in dementia care, supporting the people who live here through every stage of the condition.
+The team here works to preserve dignity and personal identity as dementia advances.
+They focus on maintaining familiar routines and enabling the people who live here to engage socially when they are able.
+All areas worth probing directly during a visit.

 The DCC Verdict